 “For this build, we concentrated more on the combustion chamber design and the exhaust port design of the heads.
 We made sure to use a very large throat diameter for a boosted application.
 Paying attention to the exhaust port and the efficiency of the combustion chamber is important on a boosted application.

 If the combustion chamber becomes too efficient, the motor will be extremely timing sensitive, so you won’t be able to utilize the power you make.
 We made sure the chamber shape was useable, that way the motor can take a higher rate of timing.
 After all of the work was done, the combustion chambers ended up being right around 66 cc each,” Frank says.
+The heads were milled to the appropriate chamber size, and slightly angle-milled.

-The intake side of the BD 2300 heads wasn’t left totally untouched by Frankenstein.
+The intake side of the Brodix heads wasn’t left totally untouched by Frankenstein.
 They had to take a measured approach in how they worked that orifice over to match the exhaust side.
 “We really paid more attention to the exhaust side of the heads, since there’s such a good port on the intake side that was appropriate for the application of the heads.
 We used a smaller intake valve diameter so a larger exhaust valve diameter could be used, and that allowed us to put a more aggressive exhaust port on the head.
 That caused us to sacrifice just a little bit on the intake port volume, so we could keep proportions proper between the two,” Frank explains.

-Before the BD 2300 heads were shipped off to Steve Morris Engines, Frankenstein strapped them to their flow bench to see what the outcome of their handy work was.
+Before the heads were shipped off to Steve Morris Engines, Frankenstein strapped them to their flow bench to see what the outcome of their handy work was.
 The heads were flowed on a 4.125-inch bore and at 28-inches of water.
 On the intake side with a 2.225-inch valve and a 50-degree seat at .900-inch of lift, the heads flowed 439 cfm of air.
 The exhaust side was tested with a 1.615-inch sized valve with a 55-degree seat, and at .900-inches of lift the head flowed 291 cfm of air.

 Here are the impressive flow numbers that Frankenstein was able to get out of the Brodix heads across the entire curve.